wolfbiter/kane-quneo-mixxx/README.md

 to X*4^1.
 X is 1 when the LED is off, 2 when the LED is green, 3 when the LED is red, and 4 when the LED is orange.
 NOTE: The beat counters aren't always correct, due to the wide variety of music and the difficulty associated with reading waveforms.
 The counter can be manually reset to 1 using the reset beat button in visualizer mode.
+NOTE: Jumpsync will not sync unless the other deck is playing.
+This is to prevent glitchy jumpsync loops.

 #####9) Jumping / Looping / Scheduling Loops
 + When in *Looping* mode (looping button LED orange), you can set a loop by selecting the desired length from {1,2,4,8}.